New 'Billions' Season: The Show About Power And Money You Should Be Watching

 TV Series 'Trust' Revisits 1973 Kidnapping Of Oil Tycoon J. Paul Getty's Grandson

-We didn't learn until the episode's final scenes that Rhodes Jr. had set the whole thing up.
+We didn't learn until the episode's final scenes that Rhoades Jr. had set the whole thing up.
 In the process, he threw away his father's fortune, his best friend's savings and his own trust fund (a scene where Giamatti seems to be laughing and crying at once, revealing his character's role in it all, ranks as my favorite TV performance in 2017).

 Still, despite of all the jockeying to hide their dirty tricks, Sunday's episode was really about something else.
 What do these men of great ambition and power — guys who consider themselves Masters of the Universe — do when they're forced to cede their authority to someone else?